SFPC/detroit/mission-principles.md

 # 10. Next steps & takeaways

 We were excited about the opportunity to work with a new community but we under estimated the amount of time and effort it would take to produce a session remotely.
 It took longer to find teachers and students in Detroit because we did not have deep local connections already made.
-We also had to plan an additional research trip to scout locations for the on-site program.
+We conducted an additional research trip to scout locations for the on-site program.

-- Do not promise another session unless we've secured funding and logistical requirements.
+- Set a realistic expectation.
+Do not promise another session unless we've secured funding and logistical requirements.
 - Be clear about our capacities as individuals and a collective.
 - Communicate about ways in which the participants can help make the next session possible.
+Writing blog postings, organizing meet up and exhibition.
 - Support the participants to self-organize local meet ups and workshops.
 - Thank all the local partners, collaborators and contributors.
 Share our outputs with them.
 - Produce a final report for funders that can act as an organizing guideline for future organizers.
 - Document our curriculum and a project archive.
 Share the documents openly so it can be re-used.
+- Poetic Computation: Detroit Oral History Zines, edited by Neta Bomani will be distributed freely at the [Detroit Art Book Fair](https://detroitartbookfair.com/) in October 12-13, 2019 by [Teikaut](https://www.instagram.com/teikaut/).
+- Video documentation (6 minutes highlight) will be edited by Cylent Media Production, distributed on SFPC's vimeo channel.

+*Photos by Charlie Chioma Okwu*